 If you are enrolling on one of the courses below, you will have the option to live in one of the student halls or hospital accommodation.
-As you will experience the full 24-hour shift pattern, including weekend and night shifts, you should consider whether you would prefer to live near campus and travel to placement, or to live near your placement locality and travel to campus for the lectures.
+As you will experience the full 24-hour shift pattern, including weekend and night shifts, you should consider whether you would prefer to live near campus and travel to placement, or to live near your placement locality and travel to campus for lectures.

-- BSc (Hons) Adult Nursing
+• BSc (Hons) Adult Nursing and MSc Adult Nursing

-- BSc (Hons) Mental Health Nursing
+• BSc (Hons) Mental Health Nursing and MSc Mental Health Nursing

-- BSc (Hons) Children’s & Young People’s Nursing
+• BSc (Hons) Children’s & Young People’s Nursing

-- BSc (Hons) Midwifery
+• BSc (Hons) Midwifery

-- BSc (Hons) Operating Department Practice
+• BSc (Hons) Operating Department Practice

 Making the right choice for you